The Peace Science Digest provides access to and useful analysis of the top research in the field of Peace and Conflict Studies.

-The role and need for the Digest
+The Need for the Digest

 Peace and Conflict Studies (henceforth: Peace Science) has emerged as an academic discipline with its own graduate programs, handbooks, research tools, theories, associations, journals, and conferences.
-As with most scientific communities, the slow migration of academic knowledge into practical application becomes a limiting factor of a field’s growth, impact, and overall effectiveness of its practitioners.
+As with most scientific communities, the slow migration of academic knowledge into practical application becomes a limiting factor of a field’s growth, its impact, and the overall effectiveness of its practitioners.
 The expanding academic field of Peace Science continues to produce high volumes of significant research that often goes unnoticed by practitioners, the media, public policy-makers, and other possible beneficiaries.
 This is unfortunate because Peace Science ultimately should inform the practice on how to bring about peace.

 The research and theory needed to guide peace workers to produce more enduring and positive peace, not only more peace studies, have come to stay.
 Bridging the gap between the peace movement moralism and foreign policy pragmatism is a major challenge facing everyone who seeks to achieve peace on Earth.
 (Johan Galtung and Charles Webel)